-Some countries have been able to rely on pre-crisis stocks, thereby keeping the price of staples like as maize and rice relatively stable.
-But supply chains are no longer stable and small traders are impacted.
+While some countries have been able to rely on healthy pre-crisis stocks to keep the price of staples such as maize and rice relatively stable, more time-sensitive supply chains are fraying and legions of independent traders are taking the hit.

 Mozambique is one of the world’s poorest countries – ranking 178 out of 187 nations on the U.N.’s Human Development Index – which also means it cannot afford the luxury of importing food for its population.

 At the same time nearly half a million people need food aid in Mozambique and food prices are soaring in the aftermath of poor rains that hit most crops in the just-ended farming season, the government said recently.
 (The Mozambican agriculture season runs from October to April, with harvesting from May to July.)
 The Ministry of Agriculture said 450,000 people need food assistance and 150,000 face a critical situation in the southern and central areas of the country.